If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Key Takeaways

-• Remove shoelaces and brush away excess dirt before cleaning.
+• Prep properly: Always remove shoelaces and brush away dry, loose dirt before wetting the shoes.

-• For canvas shoes, use a mixture of water, baking soda, and dish soap.
+• Canvas care: Scrub with a paste made of water, baking soda, and mild dish soap.

 Why Do White Shoes Turn Yellow?

-• Sweat and dirt can leave yellow stains.
+• Sweat and dirt: accumulated body oils and dirt can oxidize over time, creating stubborn yellow stains.

 Canvas